ajay-4455/Final_project_guvi/Kannada_MNIST_README.md

 ## Overview

-This project focuses on the classification of Kannada digits using various machine learning models.
+This project focuses on the classification of Kannada digits using various machine-learning models.
 The dataset used in this project is the Kannada-MNIST dataset, a handwritten digits dataset for the Kannada language

 ## Dataset